 Changes in water content of intervertebral discs and paravertebral muscles before and after bed rest

-Two articles on PainSci cite Matsumura 2009: 1.
+Two pages on PainSci cite Matsumura 2009: 1.
 The Complete Guide to Low Back Pain 2.
 6 Main Causes of Morning Back Pain

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.